Online Master of Science in Data Science - Curriculum

 Programming structures and algorithms for large-scale statistical data processing and visualization.
 Students will use commonly available data analysis software packages to apply concepts and skills to large data sets and will also develop their own code using an object-oriented programming language.

 CPSC-52500 Encryption and Authentication (3)

 This course will present key cryptologic terms, concepts and principles.
 Traditional cryptographic and cryptanalytic techniques are covered plus perspective on successes and failures in cryptologic history, including both single-key algorithms and double-key algorithms.
 Issues in network communications, network security and security throughout the different layers of the OSI model for data communications will also be discussed in detail, as well as the use of cryptologic protocols to provide a variety of security services in a networked environment.
 Authentication, access control, non-repudiation, data integrity and confidentiality issues will also be covered, plus key generation, control, distribution and certification issues.

 The theory and practice of visualizing large, complicated data sets to clarify areas of emphasis.
 Human factors best practices will be presented.
 Programming with advanced visualization frameworks and practices will be demonstrated and used in group programming projects.

-CPSC-54000 Large-Scale Data Storage Systems (3 credits)
+CPSC-54000 Large-Scale Data Storage Systems (3)

 The design and operation of large-scale, cloud-based systems for storing data.
 Topics include operating system virtualization, distributed network storage, distributed computing, cloud models (IAAS, PAAS and SAAS), and techniques for securing cloud and virtual systems.

-CPSC-55000 Machine Learning (3 credits)
+CPSC-55000 Machine Learning (3)